berops/claudie/docs/input-manifest/api-reference.md

   | `k8sAllNodes`     | All nodes in the cluster             |
   | `k8sControlPlane` | Only control/master nodes in cluster |
   | `k8sComputePlane` | Only compute/worker nodes in cluster |

+- `targetPools`
+  Defines from which nodepools, nodes will be targeted by the Load Balancer

 ## Cluster-lb